Alert Message Please update your browser.

 3. Take a vacation

-A bit like studying abroad, but with less books, taking a vacation was the third most popular savings priority.
-More than a quarter of the students we spoke to were putting money away for their next adventure.
+A bit like studying abroad, but with less books, taking a vacation may be another top savings priority.

 One way to save is by cutting costs on your books, dorm furnishings and other college materials.
 Every semester, students move to other cities and universities and need to sell their second hand books, refrigerators, and everything in between.
 Tapping into this network through "swap and sell" social media groups is a great way to cut your own costs when the time comes to prepare for next semester.